Chilanzi-thirt33n/PROJECT-BALANCE/README.md

 * Thanks to the developers of the tools used in this project for making them available and easy to use.
 * Thanks to the open-source community for the constant support and inspiration.

 >> **Note: This is the final dissertation project for Cavendish University.
-The rights to this program will be owned by Cavendish University and myself.
+The rights to this program will be owned by Cavendish University and myself however cloning and usage of this program is free so feel free to help.